SEO & Web Development

 Bad: /Services_Page_SEO_Marketing

-Why it fails: Underscores instead of hyphens, mixed case, generic
+Why it fails: underscores instead of hyphens, mixed case, generic wording

 Good: /seo-marketing-services

 URLs like /page?id=123&cat=blog&sort=date are terrible for SEO.
-They're not readable, not shareable, and don't contain keywords.
+They're unreadable, hard to share, and contain no keywords.
 Use clean, static slugs instead: /blog/seo-tips.

-Every URL change without a proper redirect breaks backlinks and loses SEO value.
-Plan your URL structure carefully before launching, and commit to stability.
+Every URL change without a proper redirect breaks backlinks and throws away SEO value.
+Plan your URL structure before launching and stick with it.

 Page title: "The Ultimate Complete Comprehensive Guide to SEO in 2026 for Beginners"